Lionel Djebi-Zadi: Career

 Djebi-Zadi was born in Lyon.
 His previous clubs include SC Verl in Germany along with a string of lower league clubs in France, Switzerland and Germany.

 He signed for Ross County in 2005.
 He scored his first and what turned out to be only goal in Scottish football in a 3–3 draw with Brechin City whilst playing for Ross County.

-Djebi-Zadi went on trial at Inverness CT in May 2008 and was offered a one-year contract at the end of the season which he signed on 1 July.
+Djebi-Zadi went on trial at Inverness Caledonian Thistle in May 2008 and was offered a one-year contract at the end of the season which he signed on 1 July.
 On 14 January 2009, Djebi-Zadi was told he was free to leave the club on loan, but made his starting debut for Caley on Terry Butcher's first game against Celtic creating speculation he could be a big player for the rest of the season.
 He signed a new one-year contract after impressing Butcher with his performances during the run in to the season.
 He struggled to hold down a regular place in the side and was released at the end of the 2009–10 season after his contract expired.

 After a period without a club, Djebi-Zadi signed in 2011 for Saint Louisienne on the Indian Ocean island of La Reunion.

 In October 2012 he had an unsuccessful trial with Indonesian club Sriwijaya.